 Criminal damage to property in New Orleans covers a series of crimes including crimes of criminal tampering, criminal mischief, defacement, use and possession of injurious substances, and desecration that could cause damage to someone else’s property.
 A person who intentionally damages the property of another without any reasonable ground or the consent of the owner may be charged to court for criminal damage to property.

 Upon criminal damage to property charge, it is important for the offender to respond to the charge with the representation of a criminal damage to property lawyer in New Orleans.
 It would be a grievous mistake with a regrettable consequence to leave the part of a criminal damage to property lawyer in New Orleans out of such case.
-Barkemeyer Law Firm law firm gives representation on all criminal damage to property cases in Orleans Parish and New Orleans, Louisiana.
+Barkemeyer Law Firm offers representation on all criminal damage to property cases in Orleans Parish and New Orleans, Louisiana.
 In addition to this, we have several locations and offer representation for other charges too.
 This includes DWI/DUI, drug charges, drug possession, gun charges and more.

 Criminal damage to property crime encompasses different types and forms of damage to property.
 This crime includes different types of violations that may endanger the safety of the public, obstruct transportation and movement, and interferes with public utilities like water.
 Physical damage to real property is duly punished in New Orleans under the law guiding Louisiana.